cares0/rest-docs-kdsl/docs/docs/getting-started/tutorial.md

 ```

 This file contains the classes that enable DSL-based documentation for the handler.
-(If you've used Querydsl before, think of it as analogous to Q classes.)
+(If you’ve used Querydsl before, you can think of it as similar to the Q classes.)

 You can start documenting by using the class that implements `ApiSpec` (in this example, `TutorialApiSpec`).
-The naming convention for this class is the handler function name plus "ApiSpec".
+The naming convention for this class is the handler function name + "ApiSpec".

 ## 4. Write a Test Case